 However, in order for the above phenomenon to materialize, it could take a considerable amount of time.
 Additionally, there are chances that things might not move as explained above as numerous other variables come into play which have not been accounted for.
 Therefore, hiking the interest rate might turn risky as private investments are crowded out and economy may move towards the downward direction.
 Considering this fact, the central bank could instead opt for an expansionary monetary policy and, keep the interest rate from increasing further.
 This would leave the private sector investment unaffected and would save the economy from plunging.
 But again, with this policy, we can expect significant rise in inflation rate.
 Given, the constant rate of interest (unchanged rate of return on capital) and higher expected rate of inflation, the owner of the foreign capital inside the country can easily anticipate a reduction in the real value of their capital.
 This would induce them to take the capital out of the country reducing the level of foreign investment in the country.

 Both of these options have positive and negative aspects.
-Before implementing any of these policies, it is necessary to look into the responsiveness of private investment with respect to interest rate and, behaviour of the foreign capital with respect to interest rate and inflation.
+Before implementing any of these policies, it is necessary to look into the responsiveness of private investment with respect to interest rate and, the behaviour of the foreign capital with respect to interest rate and inflation.
 For instance, if private investment is highly responsive to the change in interest rate and foreign capital inflow is relatively less responsive to the change in interest rate, extremely tight monetary policy is not desirable.
-In this case, high increase in the interest rate will crowd out private investment but will not cause an increase in inflow of foreign capital, thus hampering the economic growth.
+In this case, high increase in the interest rate will crowd out private investment but will not cause an increase in the inflow of foreign capital, thus hampering the economic growth.

 However, this comes with a cautionary note.
 For a first, this is not to indicate cent percent likelihood of the situation as described above.
 Multiple factors influence the likelihood of either or neither of these situations taking form.
-And secondly, considerable amount depends on the Indian economy being strong, even though projections and policies favour a booming Indian economy, yet still they are projections and should be taken with a cautionary approach.
+And secondly, a considerable amount depends on the Indian economy being strong, even though projections and policies favour a booming Indian economy, yet they are projections and should be taken with a cautionary approach.
 Thus, while the above could be taken into consideration through economic conjecture, a blanket promise of the same is not advocated through the above article.